 - Click Check for updates.
 Windows will then download and install the available patches.
 It might take some time (up to 30 mins).

 Fix 5: Check if your system is corrupted

 The iCUE not working issue could mean that you’re using a corrupted system.
 This could happen when critical files are broken or missing.
 The worst case, you will need a clean reinstall of Windows.

-But before that, you can run a holistic checkup with Restoro to determine what went wrong.
-Restoro is a professional system repair kit that could fix your computer without damaging your data.
+But before that, you can run a holistic checkup with Fortect to determine what went wrong.
+Fortect is a professional system repair kit that could scan and fix your computer issues automatically.